 1890 Living Room

-When you reach the cafe and shop you find yourself in a modern annex building.
-In this new section there are some big room sets of a 1910 drawing room, 1935 living room, 1965 living room and the loft style apartment of 1998.
+When you reach the cafe and shop you find yourself in a modern annexe building.
+In this new section, there are some big room sets of a 1910 drawing room, 1935 living room, 1965 living room and the loft-style apartment of 1998.

 New Annex Building Room Sets

-My favourite was the 1965 living room which was based on a town house of modernist style.
+My favourite was the 1965 living room which was based on a townhouse of the modernist style.
 This demonstrates how living changed during this period with open plan space and communal gardens.
-The furniture was fantastic which really captured the orange tinged glow of mid-century modern parquet flooring to the Scandinavian furniture.
+The furniture was fantastic which really captured the orange-tinged glow of mid-century modern parquet flooring to the Scandinavian furniture.

 1965 Living Room

 One of the almshouses has been restored to show how the pensioners lived in the eighteenth and nineteenth centuries.
 This is only open on specific days so do check online for more information.